thatstoasty/gojo/README.md

 Experiments in porting over Golang stdlib into Mojo and extra goodies that make use of it.
 It will not always be a 1:1 port, it's more so code inspired by the Golang stdlib and the Mojo community's code.
 This is not intended to be a full port, but rather a learning exercise and a way to experiment with Mojo's capabilities.
 Please feel free to contribute or use this as a starting point for your own projects!
 The codebase will remain in flux and will evolve with Mojo as future releases are created.

+## Installation

+1. First, you'll need to configure your `mojoproject.toml` file to include my Conda channel.
+Add `"https://repo.prefix.dev/mojo-community"` to the list of channels.
+2. Next, add `gojo` to your project's dependencies by running `magic add gojo`.
+3. Finally, run `magic install` to install in `gojo`.
+You should see the `.mojopkg` files in `$CONDA_PREFIX/lib/mojo/`.

 ## Projects that use Gojo

 ### My projects